djanluka/event-processing/solution.md

     - `deposit_count` - how many times the player deposit
     - `deposit_amount` - how much the player has deposited
-    - `won_count` - how many time the player has won And calculate the `PlayerStats` for the `/materialized` API.
+    - `won_count` - how many time the player has won

+    And calculate the `PlayerStats` for the `/materialized` API.

-- `TimeSubscriber` - stores general time statiscs for `/materialized` API.
+- `TimeSubscriber` - stores general time statistics for `/materialized` API.
     - `total_events`
     - `events_per_minute`
     - `moving_avg_per_second`